pragmaticslaboratory/deloreanjs/README.md

 The DeloreanJs approach provides four novel features:

 - **Fix a bug while an application is executing.** Keep a Web application working while a developer fixes a bug.
 This means that the developer does not require stopping the application execution to carry out a postmortem analysis.

 - **Improve understanding of a bug.** Repeatedly modify variable values associated with a bug to improve understanding of its cause.
-This can save a large number of executions (\ie time) because \deloreanjs allows developers to reuse the same execution trace with potentially different values in variables to discover the reason for the bug.
+This can save a large number of executions (* * ie * * time) because DeloreanJs allows developers to reuse the same execution trace with potentially different values in variables to discover the reason for the bug.

 - **Experiment hypothetical scenarios.** Experiment hypothetical scenarios of a Web application execution.
 This allows developers to explore diverse evolutions from an execution point with different variable values.
-	\smallskip

-- **Integrate existing debugger features.** To be a practical debugger, \deloreanjs is also useful to integrate other features of existing debuggers.
-In this paper, we show how our approach can emulate breakpoint and navigation features.
+- **Integrate existing debugger features.** To be a practical debugger, DeloreanJs is also useful to integrate other features of existing debuggers.
+For this reason, our approach can emulate breakpoint and navigation features.
 The emulation of features claims that timepoints do not conflict with related debuggers, meaning an extension to the state-of-the-art/practice debuggers.

 And of course Delorean itself is open source with a [public repository](https://github.com/fruizrob/delorean)